Pepperdine University: Admissions

-Some 13,721 students applied for admission to the undergraduate class of 2023, and 4,241 were admitted (30%); Among admitted freshmen, the interquartile ranges for SAT composite scores, ACT composite scores, and unweighted GPAs were 1,300–1,450, 28-32, and 3.64–3.97, respectively.
+Some 13,721 students applied for admission to the undergraduate class of 2023, and 4,241 were admitted (30%); Among admitted freshmen, the interquartile ranges for SAT composite scores, ACT composite scores, and unweighted GPAs were 1,300–1,450, 28–32, and 3.64–3.97, respectively.

 Admission to Pepperdine is rated as "more selective" by U.S. News & World Report and by the Carnegie Classification of Institutions of Higher Education.

 Yellow Ribbon Program for Veterans

 Pepperdine University is part of the Yellow Ribbon Program for Veterans.
 Like several other colleges and universities that participate in the program, Pepperdine University offers support for an unlimited number of veteran students as well as an unlimited monetary contribution toward each veteran's tuition assistance.
 As of 2016, 72% of Pepperdine students who are veterans are in the Yellow Ribbon Program which enables Veterans to attend tuition-free.

 Rankings and reputation

-U.S. News & World Report ranked Pepperdine tied for the 50th best national university, tied for 20th in undergraduate teaching, and tied for 24th best college for veterans in its rankings for 2020.
+U.S. News & World Report ranked Pepperdine tied for the 84th best national university, tied for 26th in undergraduate teaching, and tied for 27th best college for veterans in its rankings for 2026.
 Pepperdine was ranked number 1 in the Institute of International Education's 2015 Open Doors Report, with 86.5 percent of all undergraduate students studying abroad during the 2013–2014 academic year.

-The School of Law placed 52nd among the 199 American Bar Association accredited law schools by the 2023 U.S. News & World Report rankings.
-It is known for its entertainment law, and also its dispute resolution program, which is currently ranked No. 2 in the nation.
+The law school placed 45th among the 199 American Bar Association accredited law schools by the 2023 U.S. News & World Report rankings.
+It is known for its entertainment law and dispute resolution program which is currently ranked No. 2 in the nation.
 In 2018, U.S. News & World Report ranked Pepperdine's business school 65th out of 437 business programs in the United States.
-Forbes magazine has ranked the Graziadio School's Fully Employed MBA programs in the world's Top 20 based on ROI.

 In 2019, the American Council of Trustees and Alumni included Pepperdine in its What Will They Learn? study, which is an annual evaluation system of colleges and universities.
 The report assigns a letter grade to 1,120 universities based on how many of the following seven core subjects are required: composition, literature, foreign language, American history, economics, mathematics and science.
 Pepperdine was one of 23 schools to receive an "A" grade, which is assigned to schools that include at least six of the seven designated subjects in their core curriculum.

+In 2025, Pepperdine University earned the Research 2 (R2): High Research Activity designation from the Carnegie Classification of Institutions of Higher Education.
+This classification is awarded to institutions with high levels of research activity, requiring annual research and development expenditures exceeding $5 million and the awarding of at least 20 research doctorates per year.